Motion made, and Question proposed, That this House do now adjourn.—(Jeremy Quin.)

 I recently met a representative of a lobby group that, along with Sainsbury’s, is carrying out a project in a number of communities that involves schools, better eating and more careful eating.
 It is intended to address obesity and to involve young people of five to 15 in activities during the summer months.
 A great many people out there are doing great things, and sometimes we need to recognise them.

 As I said, the Government also want to build a better understanding of household food needs, to ensure that we are targeting support at those who need it most.
 That is why we have worked with the Scottish Government, food insecurity experts and the Office for National Statistics to introduce a new set of food security questions in the family resources survey, starting from April 2019.
-In future, we will be able to monitor the prevalence and severity of household food insecurity across the UK, and for specific groups, to better understand the drivers of food insecurity and identify which groups are most at risk.
+In future, we will be able to monitor the prevalence and severity of household food insecurity across the UK, and for specific groups, better to understand the drivers of food insecurity and identify which groups are most at risk.

 The hon.
 Member for Coatbridge, Chryston and Bellshill also spoke about the recent trends in food bank use.
 I reassure the House that I am very much alive to the issue.
 I have already had an introductory conversation with the chief executive of the Trussell Trust, and I plan to visit a number of food banks to understand more about the experiences of food bank users.
 I echo comments made by hon.
 Members thanking volunteers across our country and those who donate to food banks.